Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 Note: The webserver is only working after boot, it will stop working once you touch the screen.
 To reactivate it you will need to reboot the radio.

+Note: 1.
+The boot_app0.bin file is included with the Lilygo flash tool in the bin directory.
+      2. An I2S DAC is required for this project, Amplifier is optional.
+Consult the I2S data sheet to learn how to activate the (L+R)/2 or stereo signal.
 .
 Connect the I2S DAC to the following pins:
 #define I2S_BCLK 12